wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/protect-endpoints.md

 To protect endpoints, an organization must take a Zero Trust stance.
-This means you need to employ the principle of “never trust, always verify” across all endpoints, regardless of whether they belong to an organization, or they don’t—such as endpoints owned by a contractor, a partner, or an employee.
+This means you need to employ the principle of “never trust, always verify” across all endpoints, regardless of whether they belong to an organization, or they don't—such as endpoints owned by a contractor, a partner, or an employee.

 To successfully secure endpoints, an organization should achieve the following: